 Meat the Future!

-“Too many cooks spoil the broth.”
+“It takes a village to raise a child.”
 Does this ring true, when it comes to the collaboration required to develop cultured meat products?

 Cultured meat has the potential to change the world for the better.
 How does it feel to be at the forefront of such a revolutionary field?